yarynakorduba/aminer-publications-dia/README.md

 **2) Model Training and Evaluation**

 Everything that we managed to do regarding this part can be found in `make_prediction.ipynb`.
-We already did an analysis of the second time but did not manage to do a lot of progress in actually implementing and testing it.
+We already did an analysis of the second task but did not manage to do a lot of progress in actually implementing and testing it.

+P.s: During the time worked for this project, 10 kg of clementines were eaten and liters of coffee were drank.
+No animals were harmed! :")